Dark patches in Capture's preview pane (top-down map of the scanned area) can develop for a number of reasons.

 The Matterport Pro and Pro2 3D Camera uses infrared light to sense 3D depth data.

-Avoid direct sunlight by closing drapes/blinds, or by scanning at less sunny times.
+Avoid sunlight by closing drapes/blinds, or by scanning at less sunny times.
 Learn more.